ywjt/wsproxy/README.md

 Usage of ./wsproxy:
   -addr string
-        Network address for gateway (default "0.0.0.0:1443") -buffer uint
+        Network address for gateway (default "0.0.0.0:1443") -aes_only
+        Run WSproxy on encryption mode for AES
+  -buffer uint
         Buffer size for ReadBuffer()/WriteBuffer() (default 65536)
   -frkey string